 Security is a huge deal in the corporate world.
 Regardless of the many advantages offered by containers, they do not have the same level of multi-tenancy and isolation provided by virtual machines.
 That is why enterprises prefer to make containers more secure and safer to ship.
 Google’s open-source g-Visor is designed to bring better isolation to boxes that nicely integrate with Kubernetes.

 3. HPC (high-performance computing)

 Enterprise data centers often run companies dealing in container business for a wide range of workloads on a variety of servers.
 They may include GPU machines that are created to run intensive compute operations of AL/MI pipelines.
-Kubernetes use tolerations and taints to address these issues.
-It makes sure that all pods are scheduled into adequate nodes, and it helps workloads to run on a well-crafted infrastructure that is essential to be used in separate cases, including running workload on machines having DMZ systems as well.
+Kubernetes uses tolerations and taints to address these issues.
+It makes sure that all pods are scheduled into adequate nodes, and it helps workloads to run on a well-crafted infrastructure that is essential to be used in separate cases, including running workloads on machines having DMZ systems as well.

 4. Multi-Cloud Deployment

 The primary requirement for the modern industry is to enable multi-cloud deployment to prevent lock-in.
 Undoubtedly, this presents a significant technical challenge that is difficult for a simple deployment tool to handle.
 It requires a combination of architectural and technological approaches, which is why we have seen significant growth with Kubernetes incorporating offerings including Docker, OpenShift, and Google’s Anthos.

 Kubernetes is one of the topmost open-source projects under the Cloud Native Computing Foundation (CNCF), operating as an umbrella organization.
 Kubernetes is backed by some of the largest enterprises in the market, including Microsoft, Apple, Amazon, SAP, Google, and Oracle.